14 Ways to celebrate Mothers Day in England

-Call me cynical, but I don’t think children will go out of their way to make their mum a card or buy a present without some encouragement from other members of the family.
-This is especially true for younger children who don’t know what they can do for their mum’s on Mothering Sunday.
+However, call me cynical, but I don’t think children will go out of their way to make their mum a card or buy a present without some encouragement from other members of the family.
+This is especially true for younger children who don’t know what they can do for their mums on Mothering Sunday.
 They tend to rely on their dad’s to help.
 I remember when Sops was 4 years old and she tried to make gingerbread for her dad on Father’s Day, whilst I was at work.
 She had broken the eggs completely in the bowl and randomly added the flour and sugar without measuring it.
 It was cute and thoughtful and very messy!
-Poor guy had to clean up after the mess on Father’s Day.
+Poor guy had to clean up after the mess on Father’s Day!
 So if you want ideas on how to thank your mum for being so awesome then look below.
-Just please do ask another adult in the family to help you.
+Just please ask another adult in the family to help you.
 (Sops bought my present this year by “borrowing” my credit card.
 Gulp)

-5 Ways to Celebrate Mothering Sunday
+Prepare to Celebrate Mothering Sunday

 Firstly, find out your mum’s love language.
 There are 5 different ways to express and receive love.
 If you know your mum’s love language, you’ll know the best way to show her how much you love her.
 Take the test here.